 I counsel anyone aged 18+ on a self-referral basis or through an Employee Assisted Programme of therapeutic support.

 Where I practice

-I work from two private practices in Kings Norton, Birmingham (B38) and Harborne, Birmingham (B17).
-Both locations are easily accessible by car or public transport and offer on-street parking, free of charge.
-Both premises are also accessible for disabled clients.
+I can offer sessions working remotely via zoom or face to face from my private practice in Kings Norton, Birmingham (B38) or a mix of either to suit client / counsellor commitments.
+This location is easily accessible by car or public transport and offers on-street parking, free of charge.
+The premise is also accessible for disabled clients.

 Please contact me in the first instance, by email or phone to discuss practice details further.